Electors in Ohio deliver all 18 votes to GOP's Donald Trump

-COLUMBUS, Ohio (AP) — All 18 of Ohio's Electoral College members voted Monday for Republican Donald Trump despite opposition by protesters outside the state capitol building.
+COLUMBUS, Ohio (AP) — All 18 of Ohio's Electoral College members helped Republican Donald Trump secure the presidency Monday, rejecting letters, phone calls, emails and marches by protesters seeking to change their minds.

 Kasich picked up on a line in the event's opening prayer in urging the body to support President-elect Trump and Vice President-elect Mike Pence, who won the vote count in the state Nov.
 8.